visgl/deck.gl/docs/api-reference/google-maps/google-maps-overlay.md

 # GoogleMapsOverlay

-This class implements the [OverlayView](https://developers.google.com/maps/documentation/javascript/reference/#OverlayView) interface and can be used as any other Google Maps overlay.
+This class implements the [OverlayView](https://developers.google.com/maps/documentation/javascript/reference/overlay-view#OverlayView)/[WebglOverlayView](https://developers.google.com/maps/documentation/javascript/reference/webgl#WebglOverlayView) (depending on map rendering type) interface and can be used as any other Google Maps overlay.

+## Vector/Raster maps

+As detailed in the [overview](/docs/api-reference/google-maps/overview.md), the overlay supports both Vector and Raster Google map rendering.
+Depending on the Google Map configuration, the correct deck.gl overlay rendering method will be chosen at runtime.

 ## Usage